dsp-mods/DSP-game-speed/README.md

 ### Updates
 #### V0.7.1
-- Added config file("Game-Folder"/BepInEx/config/dsp.mods.gamespeed.cfg) to set custom speed.(A current mod user request on GitHub).
+- Added config file("Game-Folder"/BepInEx/config/dsp.mods.gamespeed.cfg) to set custom speed (A current mod user request on GitHub).
 Use Combo Key(Left Alt/Left Ctrl) + 0 to toggle your custom speed setting.
 Not recommended to use very large numbers as it gets difficult to control player.
 - Choose between Left Alt(Default) or Left Ctrl for Combo Key in the config file(0 for Left Alt, or 1 for Left Ctrl).

 #### v0.6.1